 4. Use strong and unique passwords

 You can improve your system’s security by creating complex passwords that include a combination of upper and lowercase letters, numbers and special characters.
 Avoid using information that could be easily guessed, such as your birthday, child’s name, business name or pet’s name.
-It’s also important to use different passwords for each platform.

-5. Turn on multi-factor authentication
+5. Set up multi-factor authentication

 Some programs and websites offer built-in multi-factor authentication that you can enable quickly in your account settings.